 Non-profit Art Venues' Online Exhibits Research and Advocacy Project

 TFAO advocates that museums place -- and archive -- as much exhibit information as possible in online postings.
 For each exhibit, information may include images, a description, artist statement, curator statement, plus links to a press release, media coverage, gallery tour or artist interview videos, teacher guide, wall texts, object labels, check list, brochure and more.
 Students, teachers, curators and others may find this information useful many years into the future.

 Many museums create a page for each exhibit which is transferred from the future exhibits section, to the current exhibits section, and finally to the past exhibits section.
 Some museums add information to an exhibit page when new information becomes available.
 However, other museums delete some or all previously posted information once the exhibit has ended.
 This is unfortunate because little effort is needed to retain the information.

 Letters to museums advocating rich content in exhibit descriptions

-TFAO has identified certain museums at A-C D-G H-L M-Q R-S T-Z with the tag: "limited descriptions of past exhibits."
+TFAO has identified certain museums from A-C D-G H-L M-Q R-S T-Z with the tag: "limited descriptions of past exhibits."
 TFAO invites individuals to send private advocacy letters by email to these tagged museums.
 Sending one letter is enough for each volunteer although more letters are welcome.